Nick24/ECU178-E3-/README.md

 CONTENTS OF THIS FILE
 ---------------------
  * Introduction
-      This software that
+      This software is a
- * Requirements
- * Recommended modules
- * Installation
+ * Installation/Requirements
-      To Install this piece of software you are going to have to either have
+      To Install this piece of software you are going to have to have python version 2.7.9.
+Then all you have to do is simply open it in IDLE or double click it in the file and the program should run.
- * Configuration
  * Troubleshooting/FAQ
       If you are having any of the following problems please follow the correct response underneah that problem to          solve you problem.